 About the Conference

-This conference comes at a critical moment in our Church and in our nation.
-Interest and engagement in restorative justice is growing.
-This conference brings together impacted persons, experienced practitioners, ministry leaders, and advocates from across the country to enliven Catholic engagement with restorative justice in the United States.
-It invites a renewed exploration of the vital intersections between Catholic Social Teaching and restorative justice practices.
-As a result, we hope that life-giving responses to harm and injustice may flourish.
+With interest and engagement in restorative justice continually growing, the conference brought together impacted persons, experienced practitioners, ministry leaders, and advocates from across the country to enliven Catholic engagement with restorative justice in the United States.
+It invited a renewed exploration of the vital intersections between Catholic Social Teaching and restorative justice practices, and created opportunities for life-giving responses to harm and injustice to flourish.

 The conference supported a diverse and inclusive environment that reflected the richness of racial and cultural identities in and beyond our churches.
 Speakers and workshops highlighted local and national examples of restorative practices applied in criminal justice ministry, Catholic education, and parish/diocesan life.

 Informed by faith-based, secular, and collaborative efforts, the conference fostered formation, story-sharing, and network-building among Catholic individuals and institutions.